What does the future hold

 .
 I know what it is to be in need and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry; whether living in plenty or in want.
 I can do all this through Him (God) who gives me strength”.

-And if you are in need, as so many people are at this terrible time of the Coronavirus pandemic, God says in Philippians 4:6-7
+And if you are in need, as so many people are at this chaotic time in world history, God says in Philippians 4:6-7

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace which is beyond our understanding will guard your hearts and your minds in Christ Jesus”.